-Evelyn Lenander Scholarship
+Evelyn Lenander Scholarships

 The Evelyn Lenander Education Fund In February 1989, Evelyn Lenander, from Buffalo Lake, Minnesota established a fund to provide scholarships for college students in elementary education.
 Evelyn was born on February 18, 1909, in Brookfield Township, Renville County.
 She attended St. Cloud Teachers College and graduated with a two-year teaching degree in 1929.
 She taught third and fourth grade in Danube schools from 1929-1939.
 In 1930, Evelyn married Edward Lenander and the couple farmed for 46 years in rural Buffalo Lake.
 Edward died in 1986.
 Evelyn was a teacher in Buffalo Lake schools from 1945 to 1974 (29 years) before she resigned at the mandatory age of 65.
 She continued as a substitute teacher until she was 78.
 Evelyn Edna Lenander died on April 1, 1989.

 Evelyn Lenander was much loved and respected by her students during her 39-year career as an elementary education teacher.
 "I didn't have children of my own.
 I had community children," she said.
 In responding to why she established a fund for elementary teachers, she said, "Elementary education...Is there any other kind of education?"
 Supporting students interested in pursuing elementary education as a career was important to Evelyn because, "You can't be a good teacher by saying you want to be.
 A good teacher knows the basics, and isn't afraid to love the students.
 Love is administered through discipline."
-The Evelyn Lenander Education Fund, tailored to the donor's wishes will provide scholarships up to $2,500 to third and fourth year college students pursuing degrees in elementary education.
+The Evelyn Lenander Education Fund, tailored to the donor's wishes, will provide about 15 scholarships up to $4,000 to third and fourth year college students pursuing degrees in elementary education.
 Students will first be chosen from qualified recipients in the Buffalo Lake area and then from other parts of central Minnesota.

 This scholarship program is intended to assist students who have completed two full years of college and are currently accepted in a Minnesota College or university program leading to a degree in Elementary Education.